Amulet-Team/Amulet-Core/README.md

 ### For Development
 - [Black](https://github.com/ambv/black) (Required for formatting)
-  - Must be ran and have changes committed before pushing a commit\Pull Request
+  - Must be ran before pushing a Pull Request
 - Sphinx
 - [sphinx-autodoc-typehints](https://github.com/agronholm/sphinx-autodoc-typehints)
 - [sphinx_rtd_theme](https://github.com/rtfd/sphinx_rtd_theme)

 Shortcut: `pip -r requirements-dev.txt` (This also installs the requirements required for running from source)

+For more information about contributing to this project, please see the contribution section [below](#contributing)

 ## Running